jonklein/breve.js/README.markdown

 breve.js is a multiagent simulation toolkit that runs in the browser.

+See some demos at [http://artificial.com/breve.js](http://artificial.com/breve.js).
+API documentation available at [http://artificial.com/breve.js/docs](http://artificial.com/breve.js/docs)

-This is a work in progress.
+*This is a work in progress.
 Don't expect anything to work yet.
-More documentation and details to come.
+More documentation and details to come.*

-See some demos at [http://artificial.com/breve.js](http://artificial.com/breve.js).

 ## Building ##